SmileiPIC/Smilei/doc/Sphinx/synopsis.rst

 :doc:`pair production <multiphoton_Breit_Wheeler>` through the Breit-Wheeler
 process, are also included.

-A detailed account of Smilei's capabilities is given in `this article <https://doi.org/10.1016/j.cpc.2017.09.024>`_.
+An initial detailed account (as of 2018) of Smilei's capabilities is given in `this article <https://doi.org/10.1016/j.cpc.2017.09.024>`_.
 For publications on more advanced features, please refer to the :doc:`material` section of this documentation.